Last reviewed on 23 August 2023

 If you have parent representation on your LGB, they'll need to be elected.
 Find out more in our article on parent governor elections.

-See article 54 of the Department for Education’s model articles of association
+Also see article 54 of the DfE’s model articles of association

-Use a free recruitment organisation like Governors for Schools
+Use a recruitment organisation like Governors for Schools

 Finding governors can be tricky.
 Governors for Schools is a charity that will find you governors with the specific skills you need, for free.

-You can make use of its skills-based matching service to find prospective governors who have the skills you're looking for.
+You can make use of its skills-based matching service to find prospective candidates.

 Create a tailored advert